HomeArticles

 German Cockroaches

 German cockroaches are smaller than American roaches, measuring about half an inch to an inch long.
-They have light brown or tan bodies with two dark stripes on their backs.
+They are light brown or tan and have two dark stripes behind their heads.
+German roaches are notorious for spreading quickly and are often linked to kitchens and bathrooms where food and moisture are available.

 Oriental Cockroaches